Dance College Tutor Spotlight: Vassia Bouchagiar

 In my opinion, it’s imperative that all professional dancers are well-trained in traditional as well as surfacing contemporary dance techniques so that they can be versatile in their performance and relevant to the demands of the current dance scene and industry.

 Since relocating to Edinburgh, Vassia has collaborated with Edinburgh International Festival, Akram Khan Company and Danns-ed Company as a dance artist and choreographer.
 She has also worked within the public education sector as a GTCS registered teacher, delivering curriculum dance in various primary and secondary schools across Edinburgh, as well as with Active Schools Scotland.
-In addition, she has completed her studies with Edinburgh University, graduating with distinction from the MSc Dance Science and Education with Teaching Qualification pathway program.
+After completing her studies with Edinburgh University, graduating with distinction from the MSc Dance Science and Education with Teaching Qualification pathway program, she has recently taken up the role of Associate Tutor in the MSc Dance Science and Education course.

 Who are your all-time favourite choreographers/performers/dancers?